dcramer/sentry-old/README.rst

 What's Left?
 ------------

-This is a rough list of features/APIs which need to be completed (this is better described in the issue tracker):
+This is a rough list of features/APIs which need to be completed (*some* of this is better described in the issue tracker):

 * Runtime validation of settings (ensure events and filters are valid importables, etc.)